Reed-CSTAR/coder-templates/base-cuda/README.md

 tags: [docker, container]
 ---

-This is largely unmodified from the default, excepting three **very important changes.**
+This is largely unmodified from the default, excepting an update to the DNS, which uses Reed's internal server such that it can resolve `patty.reed.edu`, &c.
+(Since the container communicates with Coder, this is necessary for basic functioning.)

-1. The DNS servers have been set to be 10.60.2.33 and 10.60.2.34.
-If this isn't here, the processes inside Docker *will not* be able to resolve `patty.reed.edu`.
-2. The TLS cert used by Coder is installed.
-3. We run `sudo update-ca-certificates` before the init.

 # Remote Development on Docker Containers